Arts

 Advanced Ceramics

 Students will learn to work with a variety of hand-building and wheel-throwing techniques with an emphasis on functional ceramics.
 Design elements of form, proportion and surface will be explored.
 Historical and contemporary ceramics will be investigated.
 Along with different construction methods, students are introduced to a variety of surface decoration possibilities, such as texturing, carving, and working with slips.
 There will be a focus on good craftsmanship and attention to detail.
 Innovation and experimentation are highly encouraged.
 Basic glaze chemistry and how a gas kiln is fired will be covered.
 In the winter trimester there will be a focus on electric/oxidation firing: We will take advantage of firing clay work in the electric kiln to achieve effects particular to that method of firing.
 The possibility for bright colors and a variety of detailed and layered decorative techniques will be explored.
 The electric kiln is located in the comfort of the ceramics studio for more ease of loading, firing and unloading rather than the outdoor gas/reduction kiln which is used in the fall and spring.
 In the spring trimester there is a section on collecting local clay, learning about the geology of it, making pots and pit-firing them.
-Prerequisite for Ceramics II, III: Ceramics I, II, or permission of the instructor.
+Prerequisite: Ceramics or permission of the instructor.

-Advanced Drawing And Painting
+Advanced Drawing and Painting

-.5 Credit
+0.5 Credit

 This course is designed to allow motivated art students to develop their skills and interests in drawing and painting further.
 Students will expand their artistic understanding of drawing and painting through a deeper inquiry into foundational skills such as composition, mark-making, value, and color while exploring experimental approaches to artistic expression.
 Students will engage in a process of investigation and research into contemporary practices of drawing and painting aimed at allowing them to refine their ability to communicate complex ideas through visual language.
 This course aims to empower students as skilled practitioners of drawing and painting and as thoughtful and informed contributors to the evolving dialogue of contemporary art.
 This course will allow Seniors to focus on their work in drawing and painting in preparation for their college portfolios.
 Participation in the weekly evening figure drawing evening arts course is encouraged.